URANUS: Radio Frequency Tracking, Classification and Identification of Unmanned Aircraft Vehicles: Related Work

 Allahham \emph{et al.}~\cite{allahham2020_iciot} investigated deep learning techniques to perform (i) drone detection, (ii) drone detection and type identification, and (iii) drone detection, type and state identification by using a three multi-channel 1-dimensional \ac{CNN}.
 The dataset adopted in the experiments is \textit{Drone RF} dataset~\cite{Allahham2019_DRONERF}.
 The performance for (i) shows an average accuracy of $100$\%, while (ii) has an accuracy of $94.6$\%, and, finally, the last one (iii) presents an accuracy of $87.4$\%.

 The authors in~\cite{medaiyese2021_iconsonics} developed an RF machine-learning drone detection and identification system by analyzing the low-band RF signals emitted by the flight controller.
 They proposed three machine learning models based on \ac{XGBoost} algorithm to detect and identify (i) the presence of a drone, (ii) the presence of a drone and type, and (iii) the presence of a drone, type and the operational mode.
 The accuracy achieved by the three models is $99.96$\%, $90.73$\%, and $70.09$\%, respectively.
-It results that the higher the model complexity, the lower the model accuracy.
-This implies the low effectiveness of using the frequency components of a signal as a signature to detect the activities performed by drones.
-Also in this case, trajectory tracking on a map is not considered.
+The higher the model complexity, the lower the model accuracy.
+This latter implies the low effectiveness of using the frequency components of a signal as a signature to detect the activities performed by drones.
+From the results achieved by the models, we deduced that using the frequency components of a signal as a signature to detect drone activities is not very effective.
+Trajectory tracking on a map is not considered in this case.

-Sazdić-Jotić \emph{et al.}~\cite{sazdicjotic2022_esa} proposed RF detection and identification algorithms to detect and identify a single or multiple drones.
+Sazdić-Jotić \emph{et al.}~\cite{sazdicjotic2022_esa} proposed RF detection and identification algorithms to detect and identify single or multiple drones.
 They built an RF dataset by considering scenarios with (i) a single drone, (ii) two drones, and (iii) three drones.
 They detect and identify a single drone with an accuracy of $99.8$\% and $96.1$\%, respectively, while the results of detecting multiple drones show an average accuracy of $97.3$\%.
 The deep learning algorithms used are mainly \ac{FC-DNN}.
-Although the approach achieves good performance, the authors do not consider path tracking.
+Although the approach performs well, the authors do not consider path tracking.

-The authors in~\cite{sanjoy2021_comsnets} presented a \ac{DRNN} that classifies different drone signals in single-drone and multiple drone scenarios.
+The authors in~\cite{sanjoy2021_comsnets} presented a \ac{DRNN} that classifies different drone signals in single-drone and multiple-drone scenarios.
 The authors built an RF dataset with nine commercial drone types, and further, they evaluated the proposed model in \ac{AWGN} and multipath conditions.
 The model achieved roughly $99$\% classification accuracy for single and simultaneous multi-drone scenarios.
-However, the described approach does not take into account drone path tracking and fixed-wing drones.
+However, The described approach does not take into account drone path tracking and fixed-wing drones.